Southwest Airlines Co

 Has Southwest Airlines reduced its Scope 2 emissions over time?

-Since 2018, Southwest Airlines's Scope 2 greenhouse gas (GHG) emissions (Location-Based) have decreased by 23.74%, reflecting a declining long-term trend in Scope 2 emissions over time.
+Since 2018, Southwest Airlines's Scope 2 greenhouse gas (GHG) emissions ( Location-Based) have decreased by 23.74%, reflecting a declining long-term trend in Scope 2 emissions over time. a b

 What methodology does Southwest Airlines use for Scope 2 reporting?